 for some $n \in \N$, then $f \in \Lock_{\sigma} (\Sigma^{+},d_{\ba})$. \end{lemma}

-In informal terms, if the tail of the Haar series is small compared to the gap of its initial part (upto the level $n-1$ (see \eqref{e:A_truncated}, \eqref{e:def_Wn}, and \eqref{e:Gap_f_vs_Anf})), then it does not influence the maximizing measure.
+In informal terms, if the tail of the Haar series is small compared to the gap of its initial part (up to the length $n-1$ (see \eqref{e:A_truncated}, \eqref{e:def_Wn}, and \eqref{e:Gap_f_vs_Anf})), so it does not influence the maximizing measure.
 Note that $f \in \Lock_{\sigma} (\Sigma^{+},d_{\ba})$ then in particular $f \in \sP\sU(\sigma)$.